2021–22 Michigan Tech Huskies men's basketball team: Regular season

-Post season
+Postseason

 The Huskies ended the regular were the 3-seed in the GLIAC Tournament.
 They defeated then 6-seed Purdue Northwest in the first round and Grand Valley State in the second round.
 During the GLIAC championship, the huskies trailed Ashland University 44–42 at halftime, and was outscored 41–35 in the second half.
 This made Ashland University the champions of the GLIAC 2020–21 season.
 Michigan Tech got into the NCAA (DII) Tournament as a 2-seed, in the field of 48, meaning they got a one-game bye.
 The Huskies got to go against Southern Indiana, and won 81–69.
 They went on to lose to then 1-seed Truman St in the next round, ending their run in the NCAA Tournament.

 Offseason

 Coaching changes

 Kevin Luke, who has been head coach for Michigan Tech's men's basketball team for 27 seasons and has been part of the Huskies program for another 7 years, has retired on April 15, 2021.
 On April 16, 2021, Associate Coach Josh Buettner had been promoted to become the new head coach of the Huskies program.
 Buettner has been Associate head coach for 13 seasons leading up to the promotion.
 On June 23, Michigan Tech alum Ben Stelzer was hired as an assistant coach under head coach Josh Buettner after playing professionally overseas.